MicrosoftDocs/VBA-Docs/outlook/How-to/Using-Visual-Basic-to-Customize-Outlook-Forms/referencing-existing-items-in-a-folder.md

 Typically these statements are used to loop through all of the items in a folder.
 The **Items** collection contains all the items in a particular folder, and you can specify which item to reference by using an index with the **Items** collection.
 This is typically used with the `For i = 1 to n` programming construct.

-You can use  `For Each...Next` to loop through the items in the collection without specifying an index.
+Use  `For Each...Next` to loop through the items in the collection without specifying an index.
 Both approaches achieve the same result.

 The following examples use  `For…Next` to loop through all the contacts in the Contacts folder and display the Full Name field in a dialog box.